-In 2016 she received a grant from the Icelandic Student Innovation Fund to develop the sound and light sculpture Hulda, which is her own design.
+In 2016 she received a grant from the Icelandic Student Innovation Fund to develop the sound and light sculpture Hulda.
 The project was one of five projects nominated for the Icelandic President’s Innovation Award.

-Lilja María holds a BMus degree in piano performance from the Iceland Academy of the Arts.
-As a performer she has focused on the 20th and 21st century repertoire.
-She is also a part of the art ensemble Hlökk along with Ingibjörg Ýr Skarphéðinsdóttir and Ragnheiður Erla Björnsdóttir.
+Lilja María is a part of the art ensemble Hlökk along with Ingibjörg Ýr Skarphéðinsdóttir and Ragnheiður Erla Björnsdóttir.
 Their debut album, Hulduhljóð, received the Kraumur awards in 2019.
-The album is also nominated for the Icelandic Music Awards as album of the year in open category.
+The album was also nominated for the Icelandic Music Awards as album of the year in open category.